biciplis/Taskbar-Music-Player/README.md

-MEDIABAR - mini player living inside the taskbar (Windows 11) vibecoded with Claude Fable 5
+MEDIABAR - mini player inside the taskbar (Windows 11) vibecoded with Claude Fable 5
 ==============================================================

 What it does: